Moses goes and talks to God about the people. He wants God to forgive them. He wants atonement to be made that their sins could be covered.

 This whole chapter is very reminiscent of those verses where people say, “Lord, Lord,” but Jesus says He NEVER knew them and calls them lawless.

 Lawless, meaning they weren’t following God’s laws.
-They may have been following the laws of the land, but they were lawless towards God.
+They may have been following the laws of the land, but they were lawless toward God.

 A good parent will protect their children.
 They don’t make every decision for their child for the rest of their lives, but they teach and train, and discipline in the hopes that the child will make wise decisions that will keep them safe and prospering in life.

 God is just in anything He does.
 He sees the individual.
-He sees the whole group as one too.
+He sees the whole body too.
 He is just and good in what He does, and the heart behind it is always love.